 Everything is possible in Guiding and Scouting

-Guiding and Scouting is a wonderful means of learning new things about nature, yourself, other people and your own living environment.
-You get to pick up new things by doing them yourself instead of reading about them in books.
+Guiding and Scouting is a wonderful way to learn new things about nature, yourself, other people and your own living environment.
+You get to pick up new things by doing yourself instead of reading about them in books.
 Scouting is all about doing things together: hiking, skiing, canoeing, sailing, practising first aid, making crafts and honing your woodcraft skills in the great outdoors.
 Scouting is a hobby where each individual can truly make a difference!

 Scouting is for everyone

-Everyone is welcome to join Guiding and Scouting!
 Anyone who is 7 years of age or older is free to join and there is no maximum age limit.
 The essence of Scouting is engaging in a diverse assortment of activities together with others and interacting with a wide variety of people.
 Where you come from is not important.
-All you need is a willingness to get involved.
-In addition to smaller events, Guides and Scouts hold large-scale events and camps.
-They provide an amazing opportunity to meet your peers from all over Finland and the world.
+All you need is willingness to get involved.
+Guides and Scouts organize large-scale events and camps as well as smaller events.
+They provide an amazing opportunity to meet your peers from all over Finland and the World.
 There are 38 million Guides and Scouts in 200 countries worldwide.
 The Guides and Scouts of Finland is the largest youth organisation in the country with a whopping 65,000 members.

 Scouting is about doing things together

-Guides and Scouts operate in local groups (”lippukunta” in Finnish), which are situated around the country.
-The local groups are communities of children, youths and adults that work together to plan and implement various kinds of Guiding and Scouting activities.
+Guides and Scouts operate in local groups (”lippukunta” in Finnish) around the country.
+The local groups are communities of children, youth and adults that work together to plan and implement various kinds of Guiding and Scouting activities.
 The different age groups within the local groups usually meet once a week at their designated premises.
 The children’s groups are led by adults, but in the youth groups, the leaders are only a few years older than the group members.
-The local group itself is led by an adult with the help of a number of willing youths and adults.
+The local group as a whole is led by an adult with the help of a number of volunteers.
 Every group leader is trained for his or her tasks.

-The guides and scouts organize many kinds of events and camps, scout skill competitions and many types of training in their area.
-All of this supports the scouting activities in the local troops.
+The guides and scouts organize many kinds of events and camps, scout skill competitions and different types of trainings.
+All of this supports the scouting activities in the local groups.
 All together, 1 000 000 hours of volunteer work is conducted every year in the troops of PäPa!

 That’s really something!

-In guiding and scouting youngsters enthusiastically plan their own activities and carry them out.
-In fact, with its 10 000 members, PäPa is the largest youth organization in the Helsinki metropolitan area.
+In guiding and scouting young people plan enthusiastically their own activities and carry them out.
+In fact, with its 12 000 members, PäPa is the largest youth organization in the Helsinki metropolitan area.